Courgettes and a summer squash

 Have you got a favourite variety of courgette/ summer squash?
 Or a growing tip you’d like to share?

 Have you tried my five-spiced courgette recipe for a simple summer supper?
 Click on the picture to be transported to it!
 Or try naked BBQ courgettes if you’re in more of an outdoor mood.
-If you’re interested in more gardening advice and ‘how to’ articles, check out the Basics page.
+If you’re interested in more gardening advice and ‘how to’ articles, check out my Basics posts.